fluke365in1/Public-Strippers/README.md

-# Koen's Public ZE-Configs
-My Translation Strippers and Entwatch Configs
+# Koen's Public Strippers and Entwatch Configs
+Strippers I made for ZE (mainly).

+AWP Strippers give you (awp + knife + armor no no head) and 2 minute round time